pkp/omp-user-guide/en/chapter5/production.md

 **Participants**: Includes the names of all users involved in the editorial process.

-Use the *Add* link to add a new participant to the list, such as a copyeditor.
+Use the *Add* link to add a new participant to the list, such as a production assistant.

 Use the toggle next to the user's name to reveal links to *Remove* or *Notify* the user.

-**Copyediting Discussions**: Allows you to communicate with other participants involved with the editorial workflow for this submission.
+**Production Discussions**: Allows you to communicate with other participants involved with the editorial workflow for this submission.

 Use the *Add Discussion* link to initiate a new discussion.